microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 	_Successful deployment_

 With the cluster deployed, the next step is to connect to the cluster and configure it to run the scripts you prepared in Exercise 1.
 If you are running macOS or Linux, proceed to [Exercise 3](#Exercise3).
-Otherwise, if you are running Windows, skip to [Exercise 4](#Exercise4).
+If you are running Windows, skip to [Exercise 4](#Exercise4).

 <a name="Exercise3"></a>
 ## Exercise 3 (macOS and Linux): Connect to and configure the cluster